-- 106. Treasury, however, lacks the authority to impose such direction and supervision, and FHFA lacks the authority to submit to it.
-HERA expressly provides that "[w]hen acting as conservator, . . .
-[FHFA] shall not be subject to the direction or supervision of any other agency of the United States . . . ."
-12 U.S.C. § 4617(a)(7). - Worth Sweep to be a step toward the liquidation, not the rehabilitation, of the Companies.
+83. Contrary to statutory authority, both Treasury and FHFA understood the Net Worth Sweep to be a step toward the liquidation, not the rehabilitation, of the Companies.
 This was in stark contrast to FHFA's then-Acting Director's statement two years earlier that, absent legislative action, "the only [post-conservatorship option] that FHFA may implement today under existing law is to reconstitute [Fannie and Freddie] under their current charters."
-February 2, 2010 Letter of Acting Director DeMarco to Chairmen and Ranking Members of the Senate Committee on Banking, Housing, and Urban Affairs and the House Committee on Financial Services. - Worth Sweep violates FHFA's statutory restrictions as conservator.
+February 2, 2010 Letter of Acting Director DeMarco to Chairmen and Ranking Members of the Senate

+Committee on Banking, Housing, and Urban Affairs and the House Committee on Financial Services.

+84. Statements by both FHFA and Treasury provide further confirmation that the Net Worth Sweep violates FHFA's statutory restrictions as conservator.
 Treasury, for example, said the Net Worth Sweep would "expedite the wind down of Fannie Mae and Freddie Mac," and it emphasized that the "quarterly sweep of every dollar of profit that each firm earns going forward" would make "sure that every dollar of earnings that Fannie Mae and Freddie Mac generate will be used to benefit taxpayers."
 Press Release, U.S. Dep't of the Treasury, Treasury Department Announces Further Steps to Expedite Wind Down of Fannie Mae and Freddie Mac (Aug.
 17, 2012).
-Indeed, Treasury emphasized that the Net Worth Sweep would ensure that the

-Companies "will be wound down and will not be allowed to retain profits, rebuild capital, and return to the market in their prior form."
+Indeed, Treasury emphasized that the Net Worth Sweep would ensure that the Companies "will be wound down and will not be allowed to retain profits, rebuild capital, and return to the market in their prior form."
 Id.